 It is the student's responsibility to change your address, telephone or e-mail.
 At times, it is critical for faculty and staff to be able to contact students, so an updated number is essential.
-This can be done through the PAWS link in your MyBarton portal.
+This can be done through the PAWS link, Personal Information in your MyBarton portal.
+All email correspondence will be sent to your @cougar.bartonccc.edu email address.